matiashf/blockbuster/README.md

 Each player controls their ball with the keyboard.
 The objective of the game is to destroy the other players boxes (the ones having different colors than the players ball).
+Balls are indestructible, but boxes are not.
+When the boxes take damage, they darken.

 The game does not implement victory or loss conditions.
 When the two players (sitting at the same keyboard) have decided on who won, they